Inner autoequivalences in general and those of monoidal categories in particular: Two-dimensional isotropy

-so that given $\alpha\in\MM(X)$ we can define $\MM(x)\alpha$ by whiskering along $x^*$.
+so that given $\alpha\in\MM(X)$ we can define $\MM(x)\alpha$ by whiskering along $x^*$: this is well-defined since the commutativity of the diagram implies that whiskering along $x^*$ preserves the almost-pseudonaturality.
 As whiskering along $x^*$ also sends modifications to modifications and preserves composites of lax transformations on the nose, $\MM(x)$ is in fact a strict monoidal functor.

-Unwinding this definition amounts to defining the 1-cells of $\MM(x)\alpha$ by setting $(\MM(x)\alpha)_{(A,f)}:=\alpha_{(A,fx)}$ for $(A,f)\in \lslice{Y}{C}$ and the 2-cells by setting $(\MM(x)\alpha)_{j,\sigma}=\alpha_{(j,\sigma x)}$ for $(j,\sigma)\colon (A,f)\to (B,g)$ in $\lslice{Y}{C}$, \ \ie
+Unwinding this definition amounts to defining the $1$-cells of $\MM(x)\alpha$ by setting $(\MM(x)\alpha)_{(A,f)}:=\alpha_{(A,fx)}$ for $(A,f)\in \lslice{Y}{C}$ and the $2$-cells by setting $(\MM(x)\alpha)_{j,\sigma}=\alpha_{(j,\sigma x)}$ for $(j,\sigma)\colon (A,f)\to (B,g)$ in $\lslice{Y}{C}$, \ \ie

 Given a modification $\Gamma\colon \alpha\to\beta$, the modification $\MM(x)\Gamma\colon \MM(x)\alpha\to\MM(x)\beta$ is then obtained by whiskering along $x^*$: explicitly this means that at an object $(A,f)$ of $\lslice{Y}{C}$ we have $(\MM(x)\Gamma)_{(A,f)}=\Gamma_{(A,fx)}$.